matsola/biofertilizer-report/casestudy.md

 Unfortunately, measuring BRIX does not tell the whole story, so soil, leaf, and fruit samples were sent to laboratories for chemical analysis.

-On top of that, the report attempts to capture the experience of using the biofertilizer.
-We can use in-depth interviews to capture the hard-to-measure parts of using the solution.
+On top of that, the report attempts to capture the experience of using the biofertilizer, using in-depth interviews to capture the hard-to-measure parts of using the solution.
 The interviewees include the producers mentioned above and gardeners from an urban gardening company.

 [BIOF]: https://en.wikipedia.org/wiki/Biofertilizer
 [JKEMPF]: https://johnkempf.com/the-challenges-of-managing-nutrition-with-brix-readings/